 “Whoever welcomes one of these little children in my name welcomes me; and whoever welcomes me does not welcome me but the one who sent me.”
 Mark 9:37 (NIV)

-In 2016 a new Child Protection Law went into effect in Pennsylvania.
-This law requires clearances on employees and volunteers who have “direct contact” with children and makes all those with frequent direct contact with children and all credentialed leaders mandated reporters.
-Franconia Conference has decided to implement the same requirements for all of the Conference’s credentialed leaders regardless of the state they live and serve in.
+Pennsylvania’s Child Protection Law requires clearances on employees and volunteers who have “direct contact” with children and makes all those with frequent direct contact with children and all credentialed leaders (clergy) mandated reporters.
+Eastern District & Franconia Conference has decided to implement the same requirements for all of the Conference’s credentialed leaders regardless of the state they live and serve in.
 Under this new law clearances are also required for other church volunteers.
 Understanding who needs clearances and getting all of the documents in order can be overwhelming.
 To aid in this process here are the need to know items.

 Who needs clearances?

 All employees age 14 and older and volunteers over the age of 18 who have “direct contact” with a child or children.
+This includes all credentialed leaders regardless of their contact level with children.
 A child is defined by the law as anyone under the age of 18.
 Direct contact can be defined as those acting in lieu of or on behalf of a parent or guardian, someone providing care, guidance, supervision and or has routine interaction.

-For Franconia Mennonite Conference congregations, individuals needing clearances include:
+For Eastern District & Franconia Conference congregations, individuals needing clearances include: